 Canva

-- Size: use KDP's exact pixel dimensions from their template generator, not Canva's preset book sizes which are often slightly off
+- Size: use KDP's exact pixel dimensions from their template generator, not Canva's preset book sizes

 - File type: PDF Print